JBG SMITH Properties (JBGS)

 W. Matthew Kelly, Chief Executive Officer

-Moina Banerjee, Chief Financial Officer
+Moina Banerjee, Co-President and Chief Financial Officer

-George Xanders, Chief Investment Officer
+George Xanders, Co-President and Chief Investment Officer

-George Xanders has served as Chief Investment Officer of JBG SMITH since January 2021.
-He previously held roles as Executive Vice President, Co-Head of Acquisitions since January 2019, and as an Executive Vice President since the company's formation in 2017.
-Mr. Xanders was also a member of JBG SMITH's Investment Committee since January 2019.
-Before the formation of JBG SMITH, he worked at JBG from July 2008 as an Executive Vice President in the Investments group.
+Mr. Xanders has served as Chief Investment Officer since January 2021, and before that, he was Executive Vice President, Co-Head of Acquisitions since January 2019, and an Executive Vice President since JBG SMITH's formation in 2017.
+He has been a member of JBG SMITH's Investment Committee since January 2019.
+Prior to the company's formation, Mr. Xanders worked at JBG beginning in July 2008, serving as an Executive Vice President in the Investments group.

 Angela Valdes, Chief Accounting Officer